jfuruness/rovpp/README.md

 Note: the simulator takes about 1-2GB per core.
 Make sure you don't run out of RAM!

 To reproduce the results in the paper, simply install the package in a pypy environment.
-Then, simply type pypy3 -m rovpp
+Afterwards, set the PYTHONHASHSEED in the environment to 0 Then, simply type pypy3 -O -m rovpp

 This will run the script used to generate all of the graphs used within the paper

 Note: This takes a long time.
-We ran this on an AWS machine that has 128 cores, if you want to generate all of these graphs on a laptop it will take a day or two.
+We ran this on an AWS machine that has 128 cores, which took about 2hrs, if you want to generate all of these graphs on a laptop it will take about a day or two (assuming it is a strong laptop).

 ## Installation
 * [rovpp\_pkg](#rovpp)

 Install python and pip if you have not already.

+NOTE: If you're shooting for an exact reproduction of the paper, then this must be run in a PyPy3.10 env, with the PYTHONHASHSEED set to 0

 Then run:

 ```bash
 # Needed for graphviz and Pillow